Radiologic Technology (XRT)

 XRT 112.
 Clinical Education II.
 2 Credit Hours.

-Prerequisites: XRT 111 with a minimum grade of "C" and Reading Proficiency
+Prerequisites: Current enrollment in the Radiologic Technology program, XRT 111 with a minimum grade of "C", and Reading Proficiency

-Prerequisites: XRT 112 with a minimum grade of "C" and Reading Proficiency
+Prerequisites: Current enrollment in the Radiologic Technology program, XRT 111 with a minimum grade of "C", and Reading Proficiency

 XRT 121.
 Radiographic Image Evaluation I. 2 Credit Hours.

-This course provides a critical analysis of radiographic images in the examination of the respiratory, abdominal, digestive, and urinary systems.
+Radiographic Image Evaluation I provides a critical analysis of radiographic images in the examination of the respiratory, abdominal, upper extremity, and lower extremity.

 XRT 122.
 Radiographic Image Evaluation II.
 2 Credit Hours.

-Prerequisites: XRT 121 and XRT 116 with minimum grades of "C" and Reading Proficiency
+Prerequisites: Current enrollment in the Radiologic Technology program, XRT 101 and XRT 121 with a minimum grade of "C", and Reading Proficiency

 XRT 207.
 Radiologic Pathology.
 2 Credit Hours.

-This course is a presentation of the more commonly encountered lesions of the human body as seen through the medium of x-ray.
-Anatomy and physiology of pathologic processes are presented by body systems as a means of exploring the rationale of many intricate radiologic examinations.
+Radiologic Pathology presents the more commonly encountered lesions of the human body as seen through the medium of x-ray.
+Anatomy and physiology of pathologic processes are presented by body systems to explore the rationale for many intricate radiologic examinations.

-Prerequisites: XRT 103, XRT 122, and XRT 213 with minimum grades of "C" and Reading Proficiency
+Prerequisites: Current enrollment in the Radiologic Technology program, XRT 102 and XRT 122 with a minimum grade of "C", and Reading Proficiency

 XRT 208.
 Advanced Imaging Modalities.
 2 Credit Hours.